Do You Need To Respond To Grand Jury And Administrative Subpoenas?

 Whether you are a witness or a target, you need to immediately retain an experienced lawyer because of the serious potential consequences.
 Not showing up to testify at the grand jury could lead to criminal contempt charges, and testifying falsely could lead to perjury or false declaration criminal charges.
 Innocently contacting other witnesses could cause you to be investigated for witness tampering or obstruction of justice, while altering or destroying documents could lead to an allegation of obstruction of justice.

 What Happens If You Receive An Administrative Subpoena

 Receiving an administrative subpoena from the I.R.S., the S.E.C. or another regulatory agency carries the same risks as a grand jury subpoena.

 These subpoenas have become a common part of white collar criminal cases and are issued directly by law enforcement agencies to information holders – usually a third party such as phone companies, Internet providers and financial institutions.
 There are many barriers to challenging these subpoenas in a court of law so it is crucial to have an attorney who is knowledgeable about the federal and state criminal process in order to challenge evidence obtained in this manner.

-For assistance with any federal matter involving grand juries or administrative subpoenas, contact the Law Offices of William J. Mauzy for a free initial consultation with a Minneapolis grand jury subpoena lawyer.
+For assistance with any federal matter involving grand juries or administrative subpoenas, contact William Mauzy, Attorney at Law, for a free initial consultation.
+You can also reach the Minneapolis grand jury subpoena lawyer you need by email.